Living Treasures Committee 2009 Print E-mail

 Nominating Committee Co-ordinator

-Ginny has lived in Northern New Mexico for 34 years.
+Ginny has lived in Northern New Mexico since 1975.
 She is an artist and helps run the Independent Artists Gallery co-op art gallery in Santa Fe.
-Ginny is also an animal shelter volunteer with Espanola Valley Humane Society (EVHS).
+Ginny is also an animal activist working with The Food Depot’s Food4Pets program delivering pet food to rural communities.
 Other interests include traveling, gardening and reading.
-She lives with her husband, three cats and a dog.
+She lives with her husband, 5 cats and 2 dogs.

 Margaret Wood